Maratyszcza/NNPACK/README.md

 ## Requirements

+### Host system
-- Linux or OS X system
+- Linux or OS X host system
-  - Additionally, NNPACK supports cross-compilation for Native Client to run inside Chrome browser
 - x86-64 processor with AVX2 instruction set
   - NNPACK is optimized for Intel Skylake, but can run on Haswell & Broadwell processors too
+  - SSE2 instruction set can be targeted using `--enable-psimd` configuration option, but for performance reasons it is not recommended for production use

+### Cross-compilation options:
+- Native Client (x86-64) to run as a packaged Google Chrome App
+- Portable Native Client to run inside Google Chrome (no packaging required)
+- Android with x86/x86-64 (SSE2), ARMv7 with NEON, or ARM64 architecture

 ## Features